mikebaldi/Idle-Champions/Readme.md

 You may use any Git client you wish.
 [Here is a step-by-step guide](docfiles/getting-started-with-ic-script-hub-using-git.md) to installing and using Git Desktop with `IC Script Hub`.

 If you would rather grab the latest version of the code manually, [head over here to learn how to do that](docfiles/getting-started-with-ic-script-hub-using-zip.md).
 I really don't recommend it though, as you will have to repeat this entire process every single time as opposed to simply opening an application and clicking a button.

+## Imports

+IC updates often and because of this the script needs to be updated to be able read the game properly.
+This is done using `imports`.
+These currently differ based on if you play on Steam, EGS, or another service.

+To create them yourself you can use the export/import tools here: [ScriptHub-AutomaticOffsets](https://github.com/antilectual/ScriptHub-AutomaticOffsets).

+To update the imports for your version you can use community created imports, which [Emmote](https://github.com/Emmotes) so generously keeps updated [here](https://github.com/Emmotes/ic_scripting_imports) or on the official [IC discord server](https://discord.com/invite/idlechampions/).

+And to update the script:
+In `[Script Hub Folder]\AddOns\IC_Core\MemoryRead\` replace the `Imports` folder there with the `Imports` folder from the zip/repository.
+Then completely restart the script.

 ## I know Git Fu!